How to Learn Japanese Vocabulary with Anime, Movies and TV: 11 Important Tips for Success

 Discipline is crucial to making progress.
 Part of the problem with using enjoyable shows to study is that you can get caught up in the show instead of studying.

 The fastest way to learn is by sticking to your program.
 So if you need to motivate yourself to study—say, by rewarding yourself after the show—then do it.
+In other words, you have to turn studying Japanese into a habit:

 All work and no play makes Jack a dull boy.
 Make sure that you don’t overwork yourself.
 Not every show should be a “study show.”
 It’s always important to guard against burnout.